Primary Woodblock-Printed Signature and Seal Markings

 The secondary handwritten name and address are in romaji script in an informal cursive hand.

 Rakusan typically wrote this sort of romaji text with a dry brush using dilute gray or black sumi ink, but sometimes he used a plain lead pencil.
+This generic portion of the secondary text was added in advance to small batches of prints.
+The Japanese language dedication, including the name of the recipient, was added later at the time of distribution and typically used a darker ink in a more fluid handwriting style.

 However, these were apparently leftover copies and did not represent later reprintings.